 - Allergy medications

 ||Taken with control medications to stop underlying biological responses causing inflammation in the lungs — used to better manage severe asthma symptoms

 - Omalizumab (Xolair)

-Many people with asthma need to take long-term control medications on a daily basis.
-You take these medications even when you don't have symptoms.
+Many people with asthma need to take long-term control medications daily, even when they don't have symptoms.
 There are several types of long-term control medications, including the following.

 These anti-inflammatory drugs are the most effective and commonly used long-term control medications for asthma.
 They reduce swelling and tightening in your airways.
-You may need to use these medications for several days to weeks before they reach their maximum benefit.
-Inhaled corticosteroids include:
+You may need to use these medications for several months before you get their maximum benefit.

 - Mometasone (Asmanex Twisthaler)

 - Beclomethasone (Qvar RediHaler)

 In children, long-term use of inhaled corticosteroids can delay growth slightly, but the benefits of using these medications to maintain good asthma control generally outweigh the risks.
 Regular use of inhaled corticosteroids helps keep asthma attacks and other problems linked to poorly controlled asthma in check.

 Inhaled corticosteroids don't generally cause serious side effects.
 When side effects occur, they can include mouth and throat irritation and oral yeast infections.
 If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug remaining in your mouth.